Equipping Africa’s science that solves Africa’s developmental challenges

 • Investigation: Prompt, impartial, and confidential process

-• Support Services: Provision of psychological, medical, and legal assistance for victims
+• Support Services: Psychological, medical, and legal assistance for victims

 Annex 1 — Code of Conduct